-Painting by Matthew Kent (copyright 1995), available as canvas print or framed print.
-Depicts a woman Spirit Walker, bowed deep in prayer and reflection.
+Painting by Matthew Kent (copyright 1995), available as canvas print or framed poster.
+Depicts a Spirit Walker, bowed deep in prayer and reflection.

 The Spirit Walk is a solitary method of examining one’s life through prayer and the ingestion of the Holy Sacrament Peyote.
 The power of the Peyote glows within her.
 Firebird messengers carry her prayers into the Universe, and the flames of Holy Spirit appear above her head.